-The Magtrace® node marker is a specially-designed non-radioactive tracer for sentinel lymph node biopsies, made up of a material called ‘superparamagnetic iron oxide’ (SPIO).
+The Magtrace® lymphatic tracer is a specially-designed non-radioactive tracer for sentinel lymph node biopsies, made up of a material called ‘superparamagnetic iron oxide’ (SPIO).

-The Magtrace® node marker is detected using our Sentimag® probe.
-When the node marker is injected in the breast, it is totally inert.
+The Magtrace® lymphatic tracer is detected using our Sentimag® probe.
+When the tracer is injected in the breast, it is totally inert.
 After tissue-massage or enough time for the tracer to migrate to the lymph nodes has passed, it is only when the probe is passed near the axillary site that it becomes detectable.

-Tissue-massage is especially advised if the Magtrace® node marker is administered shortly before surgery (20 minutes) and/or the breast size is large.
+Tissue-massage is especially advised if the Magtrace® lymphatic tracer is administered shortly before surgery (20 minutes) and/or the breast size is large.

 Learn more about how the Sentimag® probe works.